FertigLab/onboarding/docs/labevents.md

 ## Scheduling

 Timing for weekly one-on-one meetings will be scheduled when members join the lab.
 Elana will try to notify members if conflicts occur as soon as possible to facilitate rescheduling.
-Trainees are encouraged to reach out to Elana if at any time an additional meeting time is required.
+Trainees are encouraged to reach out to Elana and her admin Danay Rodriguez if at any time an additional meeting time is required.

 <!-- just_the_docs:
   # Define which collections are used in just-the-docs